ivancli/invigor/readme.md

 > **Notice:** Please make sure the user has permissions to **create** and **delete** **tables** for db migration purpose.

-6. in project folder, run "sh init.sh" to initialise the project settings.
+Finally in project folder, run **"sh init.sh"** to initialise the project settings.

 Without extra settings, project should be accessible through "invigor/public".